evolution-cms/docs/en/04_Extras/FormLister/020_Parameters.md

 ## Settings
 ### controller
-Sets the class to process data.
+Sets the class extending \FormLister\Core to process data.

-Possible values - php-file name without extension which contains controller class.
+Possible values - class name.
+If it has no namespace, then namespace is assumed to be \FormLister.
+So Form means \FormLister\Form.
 Default value - Form.

 ### dir